 Your passion is having the lifestyle you want.

 6. Automate & Delegate

 If you want more time, you’ll need to automate.
 That’s not just something for ecommerce owners or SaaS business owners.
-Freelancers, agencies, and many other “labour-intensive business categories can be automated.
+Freelancers, agencies, and many other “labor-intensive business categories can be automated.
 It takes some work but it’s something you should be thinking of right from the start.